paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 **Return value**: An opaque string that identifies the call in progress.

+This function should be seen as a complement to `chainHead_unstable_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
+Use `archive_unstable_call` if instead you want to call the runtime of an arbitrary block.

 **TODO**: in order to perform the runtime call, the implementation of this function will simply concatenate all the parameters (without any separator), so does it make sense for the JSON-RPC function to require to split them into an array?

 This function will later generate a notification in the following format: